1. Getting Started - Prepare for the brake light change

 3. Helpful Hints - How to find replacement bulb type and other hints

-If you are going to replace a bulb in your cluster, it is a good idea to replace all of them.
+If you are going to replace a bulb in your housing, it is a good idea to replace all of them.
 Not only will the lights on your Accord be brighter, you decrease the likelihood you will need to change any of the bulbs again in the near future.
 A burnt out bulb in the taillight cluster of your Accord is an excuse for a police officer to pull you over.
 Check your bulbs frequently and change burnt bulbs promptly.

 Hans Angermeier is an ASE certified Maintenance and Light Repair Technician and has produced over 100,000 videos showing drivers how to fix things on their cars.
 He has broad expertise on basic repair procedures covering the majority of cars on the road.
 Over the past 10 years, Hans has been focused on building CarCareKiosk, which is visited by millions of drivers each month.